Keyfactor/paloalto-firewall-orchestrator/README.md

 Use SSL	|This should be checked.
 User	|ApiUser Setup for either Panorama or the Firewall Device Password |Api Password Setup for the user above

+### Store Path Explanation
+**Important Note** The store path permutations are show below

+#### FIREWALL VIRTUAL SYSTEM PATH
+*Path Example*: /config/devices/entry[@name='localhost.localdomain']/vsys/entry[@name='vsys1']
+*localhost.localdomain*: This is a constant value representing the default domain on the firewall.
+*vsys1*: This represents a specific virtual system on the firewall.

+The complete path is:

+/config/devices/entry[@name='localhost.localdomain']: This part of the path refers to the device entry with the name 'localhost.localdomain' under the 'devices' section in the 'config'.
+/vsys/entry[@name='vsys1']: Within the 'localhost.localdomain' device entry, this specifies the entry for the virtual system named 'vsys1'.

 </details>